ray-project/ray/doc/source/cross-language.rst

   def py_return_input(v):
       return v

-Then you can call transfer the object from Java to Python, then returns from Python to Java:
+Then you can transfer the object from Java to Python, then returns from Python to Java:

 .. code-block:: java